dragonflypl/web-wiki/angular-performance.md

 ### $evalAsync

 This is addition to the `$digest` cycle.
 In reality, apart from `$watch` list, Angular is storing additional queue: `$evalAsync` queue.
-This is useful when we need to execute some code asynchronously i.e. at the beginning of next digest cycle.
+This is useful when we need to execute some code asynchronously i.e. at the beginning of next digest cycle loop.
 Putting something into this queue will enforce additional digest iteration.

+Also use `$applyAsync` to queue async code that will be run before next `$digest` cycle.

 > git checkout 05-eval-async